canadaluke888/TerminalTableBuilder/README.md

 - **Saving the table data to a JSON file:** Enter the `save json` command.
 Specify if you want to use the name of the table as the name for the JSON file.
 The file will appear in the root directory for the application.
 - **Loading a table from the database:** Enter the `load table` command and then select from the list of available tables.
 Make sure that you have a database selected first.
 - **Saving a table to a database:** Enter the `save table` command.
 The table should be saved to the currently selected database.
-- **Updating an existing table in the database:** After making your changes, enter the `update table` command to update the old table with the new changes.
+- **Updating an existing table in the database:** After making your changes, enter the `save table` command.
+When prompted to overwrite the existing database, enter 'y'.
 - **Deleting a table from the database:** Enter the `delete table` command.
 Select the number corresponding to the table you want to delete.
 - **Viewing the available tables in the database:** Enter the `list tables` command.
 - **Clearing the table:** Enter the `clear table` command.